-How to Migrate WordPress Users from One WordPress Site to Another
+How to Migrate WordPress Users from One Website to Another

-On the export site, go to WP All Export › New Export and select Users from the dropdown list.
-Download the bundle file.
-On the import site, go to WP All Import › New Import and import that bundle file to migrate your WordPress users.
+To migrate your WordPress users, navigate to All Export › New Export on the export site, select Users as the export post type, and download the bundle file.
+On the import site, go to All Import › New Import and import that bundle file.

 Step 1: Create Export Bundle to Migrate WordPress Users